konswells1/konswells1.github.io/_members/McDonnell_Pádraic.md

 group: Researchers & Scholars
 role: master_student
 email: 2123141 [at] swansea [dot] ac.uk
-image: /images/members/profile_Pádraic McDonnell.jpg
+image: /images/members/profile_PádraicMcDonnell.jpg
+altimage: /images/members/altimage_PádraicMcDonnell.jpg
 website:
 orcid:
 linkedin: pádraicmcdonnellbioscientist
 scholar:
 github:
-description: "Pádraic graduated from Swansea Unniversity with a degree in Biosciences.
-As an undergraduate, he worked on marine algae and invertebrate diversity, where he developed a strong interest in using molecular tools for species identification and the efficient characterization of biological diversity.
-For his MRes project, he uses molecular and bioinformatical approaches to study the diversity of haemosporidian parasites ('avian malaria') of wild birds and domestic chicken in Borneo.
+description: "Pádraic holds a degree in Biology with a Year in Industry BSc (Hons) from Swansea University.
+During his research placement year, spent within Swansea University’s Algal Research Group, he assisted aquacultural natural products research on the bulk cultivation of a marine invertebrate and its endosymbiont algae.
+Here, he developed a strong interest in the use of molecular and biotechnological tools for species identification and biological diversity characterisation.
+For his MRes project, he employs molecular and bioinformatic approaches to study the diversity of Haemosporidian parasites in Bornean domesticated chickens and wild birds.
 His work is supervised by [Dr Tamsyn Uren Webster](https://www.swansea.ac.uk/staff/t.m.urenwebster/) and Dr Konstans Wells."
 ---